nargesbh/Cutting-stock-problem-using-Simulated-Annealing/README.md

 - **Plotting functions**: Code for plotting the cost vs. temperature graph.

 #### Test Cases
 This code includes several test cases (`input1.stock`, `input2.stock`, `input3.stock`, `input4.stock`) to demonstrate its functionality.
 Each test case represents a different instance of the Stock Cutting Optimization problem.
-(Test cases can be found in HW.pdf)
+(Test cases can be found in HW4.pdf)

 #### Parameter Tuning
 You can experiment with different values for the `alpha` (cooling rate) and `t` (initial temperature) parameters to observe their effects on the solution quality and convergence speed.
 The provided test cases have shown that appropriate parameter values can significantly impact the algorithm's performance.